Trends in Transfer Pricing has been saved

-Businesses are looking to increase control over their Transfer Pricing positions in order to minimise risk.
-They are becoming more centralised, focusing on process standardisation and consistency, and seeking technology-enabled solutions.
+Businesses are looking to increase control over their Transfer Pricing positions in order to minimize risk.
+They are becoming more centralized, focusing on process standardization and consistency, and seeking technology-enabled solutions.
 Forward-thinking companies are taking a strategic approach to Transfer Pricing.
 They are rethinking their processes, technology choices, and management philosophy of Transfer Pricing activities to better match today’s evolving tax landscape.

-- The pace of change in the Transfer Pricing world appears to be accelerating as a result of commercial globalisation and the OECD’s Base Erosion and Profit Sharing (BEPS) initiative.
+- The pace of change in the Transfer Pricing world appears to be accelerating as a result of commercial globalization and the OECD’s Base Erosion and Profit Sharing (BEPS) initiative.

 - New regulations and fear of inconsistent application of existing laws are driving risk concerns.